How to Celebrate Earth Day This Year

 We love a holiday that encourages people to get outside and enjoy the fresh air and wonders of nature in their community.
 This Earth Day, we hope you and your family can get together for some fun activities.
-We’ve listed some of our favorite here to help you celebrate.
+We’ve listed some of our favorites here to help you celebrate.

 Rainy Day Activities